xobs/jig-20/README.md

 * ExecStart: A command to be run when the scenario is first started.
 * ExecStopSuccess: A command to run if a test scenario completes successfully.
 * ExecStopFailure: A command to be run if a test scenario fails.
+* WorkingDirectory: Directory to run the programs from.
 * Timeout: Maximum number of seconds this scenario should take.